 After learning about the tremendous need for foster parents from her sister, who is also a foster parent through Caritas, Teresa decided it was something she needed to do.
 Teresa became a foster parent in 2009 and has since fostered more than 11 children in her home.

-“Foster parenting allows me to continue playing a parenting role and to be there for the children to raise them the right way,” Teresa said.
-“Some children come from a home with no guidance and it is important to teach them tough love and responsibilities.”
-Throughout the years, Teresa has been a foster parent to children of all ages.
-“The hardest part is letting go of the children when they return home, but we have to do what’s best for them,” she added.
-However, returning home isn’t always in the best interest for the child.
+“Foster parenting allows me to continue playing a parenting role and to be there for the children to raise them the right way,” said Teresa.
+“Some children come from a home with no guidance and it is important to teach them tough love and responsibilities.
+The hardest part about foster parenting is helping the child adapt to the changes and their new environment, but children just want to feel loved and receive attention.”